How To Clear Cache On Android: The #1 Quickest Method

-Then there is app cache, which is simply just files and folders an individual app download to your Android device when you launch it.
+Then there is an app cache, which is simply just files and folders an individual app downloads to your Android device when you launch it.
 Like website cache, app cache can help apps run more smoothly when you launch them subsequent times.

 Benefits of Clearing Cache on Android Phone

 I regularly clear my browser cache because it ensures that I am seeing the latest version of KnowYourMobile.
 If I make changes to the site’s content or design, I want to make sure I can see it live right away.
 If I view a “cached version” of the site in my browser, I cannot see the changes I have made.

 Once I clear the cache inside Chrome and refresh the page, I see the most up-to-date version of the site, warts and all.
 From here, I can assess the changes I made and see if everything looks good.
 This is a browser-based cache, though.
 The phone system cache is a little different but it works in much the same way.

 Flushing your Android phone’s cache ensures that any glitches or issues with applications and/or games are pushed out of the system.
 If you have a buggy application, and you’re running the latest version, the issue you’re experiencing is most likely caused by cached data.